lfex/py/README.md

 ### Basic Usage

-Below we show some basic usage of lsci but provide.
+Below we show some basic usage of lsci from both LFE and Erlang.
 In a separate section a list of docs are linked showing detailed usage of wrapped libraries.

+#### LFE

 Start up the LFE REPL: